The keto diet isn't magic. But it does have real, measurable benefits, especially when done right.

 |---|---|

-Many people report improved focus, mental clarity, and mood stability within 2-4 weeks of starting keto—though individual results vary significantly.
+Many people report improved focus, mental clarity, and mood stability within 2-4 weeks of starting keto, though this is largely anecdotal and individual results vary significantly.

 5. Lower Triglycerides and Better Cholesterol (In Many People)